qiqihannah/BootQA/README.md

 ## Files related to results of SA and VQ:

     1. approach/dataset/run/summary.csv  (Contains summarized data for RQ results)
-    2. approach/dataset/run/log.csv  (constains raw data of the final soultion)
-    3. approach/dataset/run/sample_info/ (this folder contains the data for each test case in the final solution) For example for paintcontrol dataset for VQ run 0 the file path would be VQ/paintcontrol/0/summary.csv
+    2. approach/dataset/run/result.csv  (constains data of selected test cases) For example for paintcontrol dataset for VQ run 0 the file path would be VQ/paintcontrol/0/summary.csv

 ## Files related to results of BootQA and EIDQ: